-The angle between the superior plate of S1 and a horizontal line.
+The angle between the superior plate of S1 and the horizontal reference line.

 Abnormal sacral slope (SS) has shown to increase progression of spondylolisthesis, yet there exists a paucity in biomechanical studies investigating its role in the correction of adult spinal deformity, its influence on lumbosacral shear, and its impact on the instrumentation selection process.